mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     :type SourceProvisioningArtifactIdentifiers: list
     :param SourceProvisioningArtifactIdentifiers:

-      The IDs of the product versions to copy.
+      The identifiers of the provisioning artifacts (also known as versions) of the product to copy.
 By default, all provisioning artifacts are copied.